actions-marketplace-validations/icalia-actions_cc-prepare-test-reporting/README.md

-# CodeClimate Test Reporter Prepare Reporting Github Action
+# Prepare Code Climate Test Reporting as a Github Action

 Prepares the CodeClimate Test Reporting